open-feature/java-sdk-contrib/providers/flagd/README.md

 ## Usage

+### Remote resolver

+This is the default mode of operation of the provider.
-The `FlagdProvider` communicates with flagd via the gRPC protocol.
+In this mode, `FlagdProvider` communicates with [flagd](https://github.com/open-feature/flagd) via the gRPC protocol.
+Flag evaluations happens remotely at the connected flagd instance.

 Instantiate a new FlagdProvider instance, and configure the OpenFeature SDK to use it:

 ```java
 // Create a flagd instance with default options